solarseller.com alternative energy by John Drake Services, Inc. | home

 which are available for around six dollars at most home improvement centers.

-You can use our lighter plug adapter which accepts a standard two-prong
+You can use a lighter plug adapter which accepts a standard two-prong

 household plug